williaz/TechRefresher/Core_Spring.md

 }
 ```

-- [x] How does Spring Boot simplify writing tests?
+### How does Spring Boot simplify writing tests?
 - Spring Boot’s @*Test annotations search for your primary configuration automatically whenever you do not explicitly define one. @SpringBootApplication or @SpringBootConfiguration.

-- [x] What does @SpringBootTest do?
+### What does @SpringBootTest do?
 How does it interact with @SpringBootApplication and @SpringBootConfiguration?
 - used as an alternative to the standard spring-test @ContextConfiguration annotation when you need Spring Boot features.
 The annotation works by creating the ApplicationContext used in your tests through SpringApplication.
+- Searches for a @SpringBootConfiguration
+- custom Environment properties to be defined using the properties attribute
 - if with JUnit4, also add @RunWith(SpringRunner.class); 5 not need
 - webEnvironment
   - MOCK(default): mocj web env